Ayush2007A/math_web_kit/README.md

 Math-web-kit has a ability that when we will import it, package will assign variables for algebra.
 # For Example

-First, when you have not imported the library type the below algebraic expression: a*a-b*b
+First, when you have not imported the library type the below algebraic expression:<br>
+  a*a-b*b

 You will get the error variable not defined.